Bughouse (band)

-Bughouse were an independent band from Sydney, who toured the East Coast of Australia from 1989–1994.
+Bughouse were an independent band from Sydney, who toured the East Coast of Australia from 1989 to 1994.

 History

 1989–1991: Formation and early period

 Formed by drummer Peter Brookes in 1989 as a recording project, the original line-up was completed by Lea Cameron (vocals), Steve Campbell (guitar) and Genevieve Maynard (bass).
 Their first show was on Saturday 27 May 1989 at the Hopetoun Hotel, Surry Hills.
 In their first six months Bughouse played around Sydney, predominantly at the Hopetoun, Annandale, Lansdowne and Sandringham hotels, and at various university campuses.

 Their debut single "V for Vendetta"/"Burn it Back" was produced by Damien Lovelock, lead singer of The Celibate Rifles and featured Louis Tillett of the Wet Taxis on piano.
-"V for Vendetta" was released on the band's own Ursula label, receiving high rotation on radio station 2JJJ and reaching number six on the Australian Independent Charts.
-ABC TV made a video of the song for an "undiscovered" section on weekly music show RAGE.
-The band recorded their first Live at the Wireless for JJJ at ABC Studio 1 in Darlinghurst.
+"V for Vendetta" was released on the band's own Ursula label, receiving high rotation on radio station Triple J and reaching number six on the Australian Independent Charts.
+ABC TV made a video of the song for an "undiscovered" section on weekly music show Rage.
+The band recorded their first Live at the Wireless for Triple J at ABC Studio 1 in Darlinghurst.

 Bughouse returned to the studio some months later to record the Bughouse EP with engineer John Hresc at Powerhouse Studios.
 The EP included four tracks – "Tax Stamp", "Bruce's Song", "Salad Days" and "One More Thing".
 The EP reached number four on the Australian Independent Charts These two first records showcased the band's assured and eclectic sound.

 After this early success, the band were courted by several major labels eventually signing a record deal with Mushroom Records' White Label.

 The band's debut album, Every Fool in Town was recorded over ten days again with Lovelock producing and Tony Espie engineering.
 It included guest performances by Amanda Brown of the Go-Betweens and James Cruickshank of the Cruel Sea.
 The album received positive reviews, and reached number 1 on the Australian Independent Charts.
 A video was made for the single "Hell for Leather".